bcyrill/anonymizer_guardrail/services/privacy_filter/scripts/PROBE.md

 The probe deliberately shows raw opf labels (`private_email`, `private_person`, `private_phone`, `private_url`, `private_address`,
 `private_date`, `account_number`, `secret`) rather than the
-canonicalised names the guardrail emits — this is a window onto what the service does, not an end-to-end view.
-Existing tables further down this file still use the canonical names (`EMAIL_ADDRESS`, `PERSON`, …); they pre-date the wire-format change and are slated for a refresh.
+canonicalised names the guardrail emits (`EMAIL_ADDRESS`, `PERSON`, …) — this is a window onto what the service does, not an end-to-end view.
+The *Empirical findings* section below uses the canonical names where it describes pre-migration HF-pipeline behaviour;
+post-migration tables (here and in *After the opf migration*) use raw opf labels.

 Stdlib-only — runs from any checkout without installing the service's Python deps.
 To start the service first, see the parent